-The current specifications regarding closed captioning and subtitles are based on BT.709 [2] color space and SDR.
-When overlaying closed captions and/or subtitles onto BT.2020 [3] color space and HDR video, Foundation UHD decoders should remap RGB values of closed captions and/or subtitles as needed to ensure that color shifts do not occur while mixing two elements having different color spaces and/or dynamic ranges.
+The current specifications regarding closed captioning and subtitles are based on BT.709 [2] system colorimetry and SDR.
+When overlaying closed captions and/or subtitles onto BT.2020 [3] system colorimetry and HDR video, Foundation UHD decoders should remap RGB values of closed captions and/or subtitles as needed to ensure that color shifts do not occur while mixing two elements having different system colorimetries and/or dynamic ranges.